-Emily Thatcher is the Research Project Manager for the Shared Writing Instructional Model (SWIM) OSEP Funded Model Demonstration Grant.
-Emily has 30 years of experience serving families and students with disabilities, mostly students with the most significant cognitive disabilities.
-Prior to joining KU, Emily was the State of Iowa’s Alternate Assessment Consultant, Project Lead and developer of professional development for the Significant Disabilities focus area of an OSEP funded state personnel development grant, State Coordinator for National Instructional Materials Accessibility Standard (NIMAS) and lead consultant of implementation teams that support educators deliver high quality specially designed instruction and assessment.
+Emily Thatcher is the research project manager for the SWIM project.
+She has 30 years of experience serving families and students with significant cognitive disabilities.
+Prior to joining the University of Kansas, Thatcher was with the Iowa Department of Education.
+She served as the alternate assessment consultant, project lead, and professional development developer for the Significant Disabilities focus area of a state personnel development grant.
+Thatcher was also the state coordinator for the National Instructional Materials Accessibility Standard and lead consultant of implementation teams that support educators in delivering high quality specially designed instruction and assessment.

-Dr. Jennifer Kobrin, Research and Evaluation Lead, leads and contributes to ATLAS’ research and development projects.
-She earned her Ed.D. in educational statistics and measurement from Rutgers University and a master’s degree in educational research and evaluation from Boston College.
+Jennifer Kobrin, EdD, leads and contributes to ATLAS research and development projects.
+She earned her EdD in educational statistics and measurement from Rutgers University and holds a master’s degree in educational research and evaluation from Boston College.
 Before joining ATLAS, she was a senior research scientist at Pearson and a research scientist at the College Board.
 She also spent three years directing institutional effectiveness and assessment offices in higher education.
-Her research interests include teachers’ use of formative assessment for instructional improvement, assessment development based on cognitive learning models, and assessment validity.
+Her research interests include teachers’ data-driven decision making for instructional improvement, assessment development based on cognitive learning models, and assessment validity.
 She has co-authored numerous peer-reviewed articles, book chapters, technical reports, and conference papers on a variety of topics in educational measurement and assessment.

 Research Project Coordinator

-Chelsea Bohnstedt is a Research Project Coordinator for the ATLAS Learning Maps team and the SWIM grant.
+Chelsea Bohnstedt is a research project coordinator for the ATLAS professional learning team and the SWIM project.
 She earned both a bachelor's degree in psychology and a master's degree in social work from the University of Kansas and is currently a doctoral student in instructional design at Baker University.
-Prior to joining ATLAS, Ms. Bohnstedt was a special education social worker in K-12 schools.
+Prior to joining ATLAS, Bohnstedt was a special education social worker in K–12 schools.